geospatialem/conferences/2015/2015NACIS.md

 * Patterson: Right in the middle**_!_**
   * Miller Projection was used as a template (*Compact Miller*)
   * Polar Compression to condense space around the poles.
   * Formula allows you to plug it into other sources (implemented in ArcGIS future release, and others).
-Made using Flexviewer (?)
+Made using Flex Projector.

 ### World Political Map:
 * World political map (e.g. Natural Earth, Natural Earth 2)